cicl-stanford/counterfactual_decisions/README.md

 ```

 Other flags that can be added:
-- `--visualize` will generate step-by-step images and a gif of the specified trial (or all trials), which will be saved in `trials/` under the corresponding trial number.
+- `--visualize` will generate step-by-step images and a gif of the specified trial (or
+  all trials), which will be saved in `trials/` under the corresponding trial number.
   However, don't visualize and run any models in the same command or pygame will break.
-- `--verbose` (while running a model) will print out step-by-step information about each simulation as it's running, which can be useful for debugging.
+- `--verbose` (while running a model) will print out step-by-step information
+  about each simulation as it's running, which can be useful for debugging.
-- `--save-trial-data` will record the outcomes and simulation results in `code/experiment/experiment.csv`.
+- `--save-trial-data` will record the outcomes and simulation results in
+  `code/experiment/experiment.csv`.
 Note that this will override the current file.
 - `--n-simulations <n>` specifies the number of simulations to run, default 1000.
-- `--prob-stall <p>` specifies the probability that the agent stalls on any time step, default 0.12 (fitted to data).
+- `--prob-stall <p>` specifies the probability that the agent stalls on any
+  time step, default 0.12 (fitted to data).
-- `--prob-door <p>` specifies the probability of a door switching on any time step, default 0.19 (fitted to data).
+- `--prob-door <p>` specifies the probability of a door switching on any time
+  step, default 0.19 (fitted to data).
 - `--time-limit <t>` specifies the maximum number of time steps in each trial, default 10.

 ### Modifying or creating new trials

-The command `--make-image` can be used to generate and save an image of the gridworld for a specific trial, in the `grid_images/` directory:
+The command `--make-image` can be used to generate and save an image of the gridworld
+for a specific trial, in the `grid_images/` directory:

 ```
 python main.py --make-image --trial <trial>
 ```

-This can be helpful especially if you want to modify any of the current grids or create a new one and see what it looks like.
+This can be helpful especially if you want to modify any of the current grids
+or create a new one and see what it looks like.
 All the gridworlds are located in `grids/` as text files.
 Each file has two parts separated by an empty line:

 1. The initial states of each door as `0` (closed) or `1` (open) with each door on its own line.
 2. The grid, which gets parsed into gridworld objects:
     - `r` and `b` --> red and blue start squares
     - `g` --> goal square
-    - `<space>` --> floor square
+    - <code>&nbsp;</code> --> floor square
     - `.` --> placeholder divider between two floor squares
     - `|` --> vertical door between two floor squares
     - `X` --> inaccessible square